TOLATA Claims9 Jun 2022 | James Mayall

 Property ownership is not always a straightforward legal issue, particularly where the parties are cohabitees or there is disagreement as to the nature of the ownership.

-If you need specialist advice about your property ownership and rights, whether or not you are married or separating, we can assist.
+We can assist if you need specialist advice about your property ownership and rights, whether or not you are married or separating.
 Our specialist property litigation solicitors are experts in this complex field, working to protect your financial and property interests.

-If you are a cohabitee but are unmarried, your legal rights are relatively weak.
+Your legal rights are relatively weak if you are a cohabitee but are unmarried.
 Were you and your partner to separate, you do not enjoy the same rights as a married couple.
-This means you cannot bring property claims under family law in the way spouses can.
+This means you cannot bring property claims under family law as spouses can.

-Instead, your property rights are likely to be determined depending on how you own the property.
+Instead, your property rights will likely be determined depending on how you own the property.
 A key principle is that where more than one person is the legal owner, the joint owners hold the property on trust.
 The trust can be created:

 - Expressly by way of a formal declaration of trust